parvesh18/NetflixGPT/README.md

     - Implement SignUp / SignIn User API
     - Create Redux Store with userSlice
     - Implement Sign Out
+    - Update Profile
     - Add user data to store while sign in/ sign out
+    - BugFix: Sign up user displayName and profile picture update
+    - BugFix: if the user is not logged in Redirect /browse to Login Page and vice-versa
+    - Unsubscribed to the onAuthStateChanged callback (Good Practice)
+    - Add hardcoded values to the constants file (Good Practice)
+    - Register TMDB Website & create an app & get access token
+    - Get Data from TMDB now playing movies list API
+    - make a Custom Hook Playing Movies
+    - Create a movieSlice
+    - Update store with movies Data
+    - Planning for MainContainer & SecondaryContainer
+    - Fetch Data for Trailer Video
+    - Update Store with Trailer Video Data
+    - Embedded the youtube video and make it autoplay and mute
+    - Tailwind Classes to make Main Container look awesome